AmaanSayyad/APT-Casino-Moca/MERMAID_DIAGRAMS.md

     participant U as User
     participant SA as Smart Account
     participant UI as Game UI
-    participant MT as Monad Testnet
+    participant MT as Moca Testnet
     participant API as API Route
     participant SC as Smart Contract (Arbitrum)
     participant PE as Pyth Entropy